 NOTE: IF YOU’RE LOOKING FOR THE MOST UP TO DATE WORKSHOP COURSE AT UCLA, PLEASE VISIT THE “BUSINESS OF PHOTOGRAPHY WORKSHOP” BY CLICKING ON THE MENU LINK ABOVE!

 There is one absolute that I can share with other photographers after making a living as a freelance photographer for the past 20 years: If you don’t know the business side of things, you won’t succeed.
 Sure, your work will get you the jobs, but there is far more to making a living in the freelance world than just getting the job.
 In fact, there are so many steps you need to understand before even attempting to freelance.

-And, while you’re at it, give some thought to enrolling in my Street Photography class.
-This is a fun class and consists of 12 weeks of three hour classes.
-We meet for 8 sessions in class and 4 shooting in various parts of the city.
-Each class is devoted to displaying and critiquing each others’ work and studying one of the masters of the genre (Winogrand, Frank, Maier etc).
-Check back or contact me for when the next course might be held.
+I also teach a popular Portraiture Course at UCLA Extension during quarters when my schedule allows for it.
+From time to time, I also teach a Street Photography class.
+This is a fun class and consists of 11 weeks of three hour classes.
+We meet for 7 sessions in class and 4 shooting in various parts of the city.
+Each class is devoted to displaying and critiquing each others’ work and studying one of the masters of the genre (Winogrand, Robert Frank, Vivian Maier etc).
+Contact me if you have questions or want to know when the next course might be held.